adrian-fernandez/calculator/README.md

 status:200%
 ```

-It returns `payload` with the result, `valid` as a boolean to indicate if the operation was successful, and the 200 status code:
+It returns `result` with the result, `expression` with the expression requested by user and status 200

 Example of an invalid request
 ```